Back to Blogs

 Robustness to Noise

-Having discovered the benefits of active learning, we will investigate the query techniques involved so we can apply them to our existing machine learning model.
+Having discovered the benefits of active learning, we will investigate the query techniques involved and apply them to our existing model.

 Active Learning Query Strategies